-In addition, Saint Ghislain airport is 3.5 km to the west of the Project.
+In addition, Charleroi airport is 10.6 km to the west of the Project.
+Prior to any activity that may impact on airport movements, PMC Team must contact the airport authorities or the DGTA prior - Crane lifts and drone use.
 This project site is partially designated as a no fly zone.